OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 done | tee outputfile
 ```

 Depending upon the server, GET may be replaced with HEAD for faster results.
-The output file specified can be grepped for “interesting” response codes.
-The response code 200 (OK) usually indicates that a valid resource has been found (provided the server does not deliver a custom “not found” page using the 200 code).
+The output file specified can be grepped for "interesting" response codes.
+The response code 200 (OK) usually indicates that a valid resource has been found (provided the server does not deliver a custom "not found" page using the 200 code).
 But also look out for 301 (Moved), 302 (Found), 401 (Unauthorized), 403 (Forbidden) and 500 (Internal error), which may also indicate resources or directories that are worthy of further investigation.

 The basic guessing attack should be run against the webroot, and also against all directories that have been identified through other enumeration techniques.
 More advanced/effective guessing attacks can be performed as follows:

 - Identify the file extensions in use within known areas of the application (e.g. jsp, aspx, html), and use a basic wordlist appended with each of these extensions (or use a longer list of common extensions if resources permit).
 - For each file identified through other enumeration techniques, create a custom wordlist derived from that filename.
 Get a list of common file extensions (including ~, bak, txt, src, dev, old, inc, orig, copy, tmp, swp, etc.) and use each extension before, after, and instead of, the extension of the actual filename.

-Note: Windows file copying operations generate filenames prefixed with “Copy of “ or localized versions of this string, hence they do not change file extensions.
-While “Copy of ” files typically do not disclose source code when accessed, they might yield valuable information in case they cause errors when invoked.
+Note: Windows file copying operations generate filenames prefixed with "Copy of " or localized versions of this string, hence they do not change file extensions.
+While "Copy of " files typically do not disclose source code when accessed, they might yield valuable information in case they cause errors when invoked.

 #### Information Obtained Through Server Vulnerabilities and Misconfiguration